maximelafarie/ngx-smart-modal/README.md

 - `closable` (boolean) | `true` ― _Show / hide the cross icon at the top right corner of the modal_

-- `escapeAble` (boolean) | `true` ― _Enable / disable the modal for listening to the escape keypress event (if pressed and this option is true, it will close the current opened modal or the latest opened if you have several modals opened at the same time_
+- `escapable` (boolean) | `true` ― _Enable / disable the modal for listening to the escape keypress event (if pressed and this option is set to true, it will close the current opened modal or the latest opened if you have several modals opened at the same time)_

+- `dismissable` (boolean) | `true` ― _Enable / disable the modal backdrop for listening to the click event (if backdrop is clicked and this option is set to true, it will close the current opened modal or the latest opened if you have several modals opened at the same time)_

 - `identifier` (string) | `undefined` | **REQUIRED** ― _The identifiant of the modal instance.
 Retrieve a modal easily by its identifier_